Country of origin: eritrea

 [r] I inherited from them, yes.

-[i] And here in your daily life with your family, your wife, etc… How do you continue the link with Eritrea?
-Can you transmit it to everyday life and live it?
+[i] And here in your daily life with your family, with your wife, etc… How do you carry on the bond with Eritrea?
+Do you manage to pass it on in your daily life and live it?

-[r] To live it, unfortunately a small part, because now I have 4 children.
-I try to teach my children, but they were born and raised in Europe, they were born in Sweden because their mother lived there, during the birth she went there but she came to Italy for me.
-I try to transmit them too, but they are practically all Italian and European, they can listen to me but a small part.
+[r] Living it, unfortunately a small part, because now I have four children.
+I try to teach it to my children, but they were born and raised in Europe, they were born in Sweden because their mother lived there, during childbirth she went there but she came to Italy for me.
+I try to teach them also but they are in practice to all intents and purposes Italians, Europeans, they can listen to me but a small part.

-[i] In what sense, I’m sorry, is your wife Swedish?
+[i] In what sense, excuse me, is your wife Swedish?

-[r] My wife is originally from Eritrea, but she lived in Sweden.
-Somehow we met, the story is a bit long: I was on holiday in Eritrea, she came to Eritrea by combination, we found ourselves at the home of the godmother who was the sister of a friend of mine who lived in Holland and then we found ourselves at a dinner we made friends, this bond, after a year and a half, two years has matured, then I went to visit her in Sweden, she came to Turin.
+[r] My wife’s origin is Eritrea but she lived in Sweden.
+Somehow we got to know each other, it’s a bit of a long story: I was on holiday in Eritrea, by chance she came to Eritrea, we found each other at the house of the godmother who was the sister of a friend of mine who lived in Holland and so we met at a dinner, we became friends, this bond, after a year and a half, two years it matured, then I went to visit her in Sweden, she came to Turin.
 In short, the relationship became solid, the first child was born, we got married.
-Then we had four children.
+After that we had four children.

-[i] It’s a beautiful story because you are both Eritreans, your children were born in Italy.
+[i] It is a beautiful story because you are both Eritreans, your children were born in Italy

 [r] I was born in Sweden.